jeremiahogutu/javascript-algorithims/README.md

 	var result = array.join("");

-finally return a string
+return the result as a string

   return result;

 }

-log out my results to the console
+logs out "olleh" to the console

 console.log(reverseString("hello"));